openwisp/openwisp-monitoring/docs/index.rst

 Monitoring
 ==========

-OpenWISP Monitoring is a network monitoring system written in Python and Django, designed to be **extensible**, **programmable**, **scalable** and easy to use by end users: once the system is configured, monitoring checks, alerts and metric collection happens automatically.
+The OpenWISP Monitoring module leverages the capabilities of Python and the Django Framework to provide OpenWISP with robust network monitoring features.
+Designed to be extensible, programmable, scalable, and user-friendly, this module automates monitoring checks, alerts, and metric collection, ensuring efficient and comprehensive network management.

 For a comprehensive overview of features, please refer to the :doc:`user/intro` page.